| � � WASTE POLICY,

 amount of waste being produced, the projections for future waste

+generation and the targets for recycling.
 A key finding is that there is a significant gulf between the projections

 of future waste volumes outlined in the National